george-hawkins/esp32-setup-material/docs/NOTES.md

 And then I registered them with `MatIconRegistry` in a fashion similar to that described in this [tutorial](https://dev.to/elasticrash/using-custom-made-svg-icons-through-the-angular-material-library-2pif) by Stefanos Kouroupis.

 **Update:** registering icons with `MatIconRegistry` only tells it where the icons are, they are only really loaded if they're actually used somewhere.
 Usually, this is a positive.
-But loading the individual SVG files one by one from a MicroPython device results in the icons slowly popping into existence.
+But loading the individual SVG files one by one, from a MicroPython device, results in the icons slowly popping into existence.

 So I combined them into an icon set - I couldn't find any good documentation on how to do this and there's surprising variation in the layout of the SVG icon sets out there (they also seem to have rather gone out of style, with icon fonts appearing to be more common these days).
 In the end, I just looked at various examples and went with the layout that involved the least modification to the existing SVG data.